Think Twice Before You Eat Lots of Dairy

 Always let your doctor customise your antibiotic requirements.
 Allow them to decide if you need to take them or not.

-So, it is worth learning about your unique constitution to help look after your digestive system, overall health and wellness.
+So, it is worth learning about your unique constitution and the strength of your digestive system to help look after your overall health and wellness.

-Damp environment- It’s also a good idea to avoid wearing damp clothes or walking around with wet hair in the colder months to reduce your Damp symptoms.
+Damp environment- It’s also a good idea to avoid living in a damp environment.
+Wearing sweaty clothing post-exercise or walking around with wet hair in the colder months is a sure way to exacerbate Damp symptoms.
 There’s a certain amount of truth in the old house wive’s tale of sitting or standing on damp surfaces can create haemorrhoids (piles), and so it’s best avoided, too.

 The superstar supplement, in my opinion, suitable for improving the gut ecosystem is Biocare’s BioAcidophilus Forte.
 By improving your gut health, it can help strengthen your digestive process and assist in minimising Damp; but this product should not be used as a substitute for a varied and balanced diet or healthy lifestyle.